AnielShri/ddwrt-adblocker/README.md

 ```

 ## Notes
+* Tested with `Firmware: DD-WRT v3.0-r45767 std (02/17/21)` on a `TP-Link TL-WR841ND v10`
-The script print to Syslog.
+* The script print to Syslog.
 Enable it in `Services` -> `Syslog` to see if the scripts started.
 Alternatively Telnet into the router and check if `/tmp/custom.sh` exists.